ProjectOpenSea/seaport/README.md

 - Klaytn
 - Baobab

-Feel free to pick one of these up and deploy using the [steps outlined here](docs/Deployment.md).
+To deploy to a new EVM chain, follow the [steps outlined here](docs/Deployment.md).

 ## Diagram